Mankind vs. The Undertaker: Legacy

 Both participants have said that the original Hell in a Cell match, between The Undertaker and Shawn Michaels at Badd Blood: In Your House on October 5, 1997, was the superior of the two matches; in 2003, Calaway named the Badd Blood contest as his favorite match, while both Foley and Moody have called it the greatest Hell in a Cell match ever.
 In 2011, Foley's match was named as the number one "OMG!" incident in WWE history, and has been ranked highly amongst the greatest matches and top moments in the history of Hell in a Cell matches.
-It has been described as Jim Ross' most famous line of commentary, which Foley has categorized as being a part of popular culture, and was described by Paste magazine as commentary that "heightened your experience because he was articulating your surprise".
+Jim Ross's reactions to Foley's falls have been described as his most famous lines of commentary, which Foley has categorized as being a part of popular culture, and was described by Paste magazine as commentary that "heightened your experience because he was articulating your surprise".
 The match has been included on several best-of WWE DVD releases, showcasing matches from the careers of both Foley and Calaway, as well as of the King of the Ring PPV and Hell in a Cell matches.
 Foley and Ross believe that, although there have been better wrestling matches within Hell in a Cell, it was "the most memorable" and almost impossible to exceed.
 To commemorate the 15th anniversary of the match, WWE conducted an oral history with Foley, Ross, and White, while Calaway was included for an updated 20th anniversary version.
+For the 25th, Calaway and Foley rewatched the match together.

-Foley has been described as the MVP of Hell in a Cell matches, not only for his role in this match, but also for his last match as a full-time wrestler at No Way Out in February 2000; wrestling under his Cactus Jack persona, he competed for the WWF Championship against Triple H, with the match ending when Triple H backdropped through the cage and breaking the ring in a planned stunt.
+Foley has been described as the MVP of Hell in a Cell matches, not only for his role in this match, but also for his last match as a full-time wrestler at No Way Out in February 2000; wrestling under his Cactus Jack persona, he competed for the WWF Championship against Triple H, with the match ending when Foley backdropped through the cage and breaking the ring in a planned stunt.
 In 2018, Foley toured a one-man show titled 20 Years Of Hell, discussing the match in length to an audience, and later filmed a special for the WWE Network exactly 20 years after the match, but said that for years he disliked being known primarily for this match, as there were many other aspects of his career of which he was proud.
 Speaking with Ross for his podcast The Ross Report in 2018, Foley said that he was "proud to say that this match is something that I no longer run from" because of how brutal and important the match was, and also due to the "many memories it holds for people", and also believes it is "cathartic" to discuss.
 Foley believes it is the thing most wrestling fans remember him for, while several mainstream media outlets have also ranked it as being among the greatest moments and matches in both Foley's and Calaway's careers, as well as in wrestling history.